8-day Scotland travel tour: Highlands, Skye & Outer Hebrides

 - All accommodation costs for the nights stated, assuming two people sharing a double room.
 Single occupancy rooms are available for a surcharge.
 See Single Supplement in ‘Need to Know’ tab.

-- All breakfasts and all six dinners.
+- All breakfasts and six dinners.

 - All service charges and most gratuities.